 Fernando Luna is an actor, director, cultural entrepreneur, and community advocate.
 Fernando’s work as a social worker and social justice advocate has focused on disadvantaged and marginalized populations that struggle for justice and human dignity in the face of persistent structures of injustice, inequality, and the abuse of power.

-Fernando’s artistic vision is to produce plays from Latin America and the Caribbean that introduce diverse cultural worlds which allow audiences to more fully understand the Latinx experience in the twenty-first century and the complexities which arise from the intersections of these cultures with non-Latinx cultures.
+Fernando’s artistic vision is to produce plays from Latin America and the Caribbean that introduce diverse cultural worlds which allow audiences to more fully understand the Latino experience in the twenty-first century and the complexities which arise from the intersections of them with non-Latino cultures.

 Contact Fernando at: email@example.com

-For over twenty-five years, Robert Harkins has been an organizational executive in both the non-profit and government sectors.
-A cofounder of Latino Theatre Projects, he has strong management skills with responsibilities for organizational development, human resources, and fiscal management of the agencies he has led.
+Robert Harkins Is a Co-founder of Latino Theatre Projects and currently serves as a Senior Artistic Advisor.
+For over twenty-five years, Robert has been an organizational executive in both the non-profit and government sectors.
+He has demonstrated strong management skills with responsibilities for organizational development, human resources, and fiscal management of the agencies he has led.
 He also specializes in communications and media relations, a valuable asset in marketing and generating earned media coverage of LTP activities.